damonmac/learn-xgboost/README.md

 The train.py script will present a number of graphs: Error rates for each iteration, Logloss for each training iteration, Precision/Recall curve for your model, feature importance for your model, and a the decision tree from your model.
 (Note: You can close each graph as it pops up, and the next graph will appear.)
 Please review each graph and spend some time on the feature importance, and tree plot graphs.

-*Question:* What are the three most important features of your model?
+*Question 9:* What are the three most important features of your model?

-*Question:* Where in the tree plot is your most important feature?
+*Question 10:* Where in the tree plot is your most important feature?

 We haven't discussed overfitting yet, but your simple training output showed that the error rate of your test set actually started getting worse during training.
 The Error rates graph gives you some idea of where your test set error rates stopped getting better.